sindresorhus/crypto-hash/readme.md

 ### sha384(input, [options])
 ### sha512(input, [options])

-Returns a promise for a hex string.
+Returns a `Promise<string>` with a hex-encoded hash.

-*Note that even though it returns a promise, [in Node.js, the operation is synchronous](https://github.com/nodejs/node/issues/678).*
+*Note that even though it returns a promise, [in Node.js, the operation is synchronous 💩](https://github.com/nodejs/node/issues/678).*

 #### input